EU lawmakers eye compromise for U.S. on benchmarks

 Unchanged, the draft EU law is “prescriptive” and goes well beyond new globally-agreed supervisory principles the United States applies, De Valk said in a letter seen by Reuters.

-Lawmakers from parliament’s two biggest parties, Ludek Niedermayer from the centre right and Jonas Fernandez-Alvarez from the centre left, called van Nieuwenhuizen’s proposals a “very reasonable solution” that dealt with non-EU countries in a “pragmatic way.”
+Lawmakers from parliament’s two biggest parties, Ludek Niedermayer from the center right and Jonas Fernandez-Alvarez from the center left, called van Nieuwenhuizen’s proposals a “very reasonable solution” that dealt with non-EU countries in a “pragmatic way.”

 Such support signals the compromise could well be voted through in committee on March 5.
 EU states have joint say on the draft law.

-British centre-right lawmaker Kay Swinburne called for commodity benchmarks to be removed from the new rules and put under a separate draft law the commission should propose.
+British center-right lawmaker Kay Swinburne called for commodity benchmarks to be removed from the new rules and put under a separate draft law the commission should propose.